aishairzay/CadenceGameEngine/README.md

 This approach aims to inspire the community with the potential of on-chain gaming.
 Although on-chain verifiability is not the primary focus at this stage, the architecture is designed with future compatibility in mind, suggesting that such features can be seamlessly integrated later.

 ### Example
-Provided in this repo are examples for 2 games, the first is an asteroids runner game where the player navigates left and right to dodge falling asteroids.
-If the player gets hit by an asteroid, the player is then removed from the board.

-The second is snake, where you can move in all 4 directions, collect food and avoid hitting your own tail or the edge of the map.
+Provided in this repo is an example tetris game.

 ### Workflow
 ![Amit's Opinionated Single-Player Game Engine](https://github.com/aishairzay/CadenceGameEngine/assets/1332984/150df54b-6f6b-47bc-a2a1-44ed35415e31)